bergesinstitute/grafmethodenglish/book-1-unit-5.md

 después el sujeto, y por último el verbo que queremos usar, en infinitivo.

     Do you have brothers or sisters? - ¿Tienes hermanos o hermanas?

     Do you dance on Friday nights? - ¿Bailas los viernes por la noche?

     Do you run in the park on Saturdays? - ¿Corres en el parque los sábados?

+    Does your sister run in the park on Saturdays? - ¿Tu hermana corre en el parque los sábados?

 ## Oraciones negativas

 En las oraciones negativas ponemos primero el sujeto, después el verbo *to do* en negativo, conjugado, y por último el verbo que queremos usar, en infinitivo.

     I do not have brothers or sisters. - No tengo hermanos o hermanas.

-    I do dance on Friday nights. - No bailo los viernes por la noche.
+    I do not dance on Friday nights. - No bailo los viernes por la noche.

     I do not run in the park on Saturdays. - No corro en el parque los sábados.

+    Your sister does not run in the park on Saturdays. - Tu hermana no corre en el parque los sábados.

 # Ejercicios